 Inbox zero is not only good for practical reasons.
 Decluttering your inbox feels much like decluttering your home, like getting rid of all the mess in your life too.
 Which means it’s really good for your overall mental well being.

-I spent an entire Saturday in front of the computer sorting out that mess.
+I spent an entire weekend in front of the computer sorting out that mess.
 It meant mostly deleting, to be honest.
 It soon turned out that Inbox Zero – my end game – was totally achievable.
 Even with this ridiculous number of (mostly) junk mail.

 What exactly did I do?